steviecurran/SQL2pandas/README.md

 ## SQL to Pandas: Practical Data Analysis

-This project demonstrates how common SQL-style analytical queries can be implemented in pandas, applied to a transactional dataset to generate insights.
+This project demonstrates how SQL-style analytical queries can be translated into pandas workflows, applied to a transactional dataset to generate practical insights.

 The focus is on translating structured query logic into flexible Python workflows, while maintaining a clear link between data manipulation and business interpretation.